ramirocabral/aws-solutions-architect-associate-notes-SAAC03/security/SecretsManager.md

 - integration with rds
 - secrets can be encrypted using kms

+## Rotate Keys
+- To rotate keys, you can use a custom Lambda function

 ## Multi Region Secrets
 - replicate secret accros regions
 - creartes replica secrets